Uniswap/interface/apps/mobile/README.md

 One you have a device configured, it will start to build.
 If/when successful, you'll see the device simulator/emulator in the sidebar.

 In `.vscode/launch.json`, you will see configurations for each platform.
 This is where you can specify the fingerprint command.
 The fingerprint is a hash of the build environment, and Radon uses it to determine if the build has changed so that it knows when to re-run the build process (i.e. only on native code changes).
+See `getFingerprintForRadonIDE.js` for more details.
 There are more complex implementations of this, but this is a simple first step.

 #### Running on a Physical iOS Device